 So, you’ve accepted that job offer across the country, or you’re finally moving back home.
-You feel the regular jitters that comes with a big change along with the unnecessary anxiety that comes with prepping and coordinating a long haul move.
+You feel the regular jitters that come with a big change along with the unnecessary anxiety that comes with prepping and coordinating a long haul move.
 But… let us let you in on a little secret.
 You should be excited, not anxious.
 That’s what we’re here for!
-A long haul move is a complicated logistical process, it involves coordinating with several personnel, packing, loading, transporting, and unloading hundreds of items.
+A long haul move is a complicated logistical process, it involves coordinating with multiple people, packing, loading, transporting, and unloading hundreds of items.

 The People Involved in your Long Distance Move

 The loader is usually the company you contract with (the one you choose for your move).
 They handle the transactions and the overall logistics, they also help with the packing and loading.
 But they won’t be the same company that transports your stuff to its destination.
 Why is that?
 You might ask.
 This is simply done to make your move more affordable and to prevent deadheading, or coming back with an empty truck.
 Each truck carries multiple shipments from different movers, not just yours.
 That is why a special skill for logistics and planning is required from the moving company you contract — they’ll make sure your shipment goes from Point A to Point B without a glitch.
 They must be able to tap into the resources and vast trucking capabilities available in the market in order to provide a service that is affordable and reliable.